masahirompp/aws-cdk-webpack-lambda-function/README.md

 default: `.build` in the entry file directory

+### ensureUniqueBuildPath: boolean

+Control whether the build output is placed in a unique directory (sha256 hash) or not.
+This can be disabled to simplify development and debugging.

+default: true

 ### ...other options

 All other properties of lambda.Function are supported, see also the [AWS Lambda construct library](https://github.com/aws/aws-cdk/tree/master/packages/%40aws-cdk/aws-lambda).